Ficool

 Celine was the only one barely able to keep up with Blanc as he ran, but she held back, slowing down to the point that Kael and Lune would not lose sight of them.

-His bow was at the ready, an arrow, placed as he ran, on the string, ready to fire it at a moment's notice.
+His bow was at the ready, an arrow already nocked on the string, ready to loose it at a moment's notice.

-A few minutes later, after he had covered a fair bit of distance, he first spotted it.
+A few minutes later, after he had covered a fair bit of distance, he first spotted her.

-She looked well built and had the body of, if not a warrior, at least a survivor.
-She looked strong, even though she was only carrying what looked like a handmade basket filled with mushrooms.
+She was well-built, her frame that of, if not a trained warrior, at least a seasoned survivor.
+Strength was obvious in her, even as she carried only a simple, handmade basket filled with mushrooms.

 "Hold, or I will make sure you can never run again," Blanc ordered as he came to a stop fifty feet away from her, bow drawn and ready.